Sunc4127/cloud_revision/Part2 Cloud Computing.md

    * cons:
       * how to move data/resources when needed
       * don't know when to burst into public and what data can go to public cloud
-      * don't know public cloud ==compliant== with PCI-DSS ( Payment Card Industry- Data Security Standard)
+      * don't know public cloud ==compliant== with PCI-DSS ( Payment Card Industry-Data Security Standard)

 # Practice

-## Deployment - virtual image vs scripting
+## Deployment - virtual Image vs scripting

 ### Virtual image

-Deploying complex cloud system requires alot of moving parts
+Deploying complex cloud system requires a lot of moving parts

 * Easy to forget what software you installed and what steps you took to configure system.
 * Might be non-repeatable